What is DxE's objective?

 Yes!
 Our Legal Team and legal network can give advice and help secure representation.

 Why doesn’t DxE focus on traditional vegan education, such as literature tables advocating a vegan lifestyle?

 Veganism is not just a diet or a lifestyle, but also the philosophy that exploiting animals is always wrong.
+This position was clarified by the work of Gary Francione, which distinguishes between "lifestyle veganism" -- framed as a "personal choice" to not use animals -- and "abolitionist veganism" -- defined as "the animal rights based opposition to all animal use by humans," which maintains that all sentient beings share a basic right not to be treated as the property of others.
 Traditional vegan education emphasizes the promotion of a vegan lifestyle.
 But if we take seriously the proposition that exploiting animals is wrong, we must also be outspoken advocates of animal liberation.
 Additionally, although we also do vegan literature tabling, our emphasis is on nonviolent direct action and telling animals’ stories, necessary elements for the growth of our movement and amplification of our message.

 Why doesn't DxE promote vegetarianism or Meatless Mondays like some other animal advocacy organizations?